GokuHacker/Advanced-HLS-Techniques-for-Driver-Drowsiness-Detection/README.md

 - **Real-World Testing**: Deploy the optimized model in real-world scenarios to evaluate its effectiveness in diverse conditions.
 - **Integration**: Integrate the optimized model into automotive safety systems for real-time drowsiness detection.

-## **Repository Structure**

-- `src/`: Source code of the CNN model and HLS optimization scripts.
-- `docs/`: Documentation files and detailed reports on optimization techniques and performance metrics.
-- `test/`: Test cases and benchmarks used to validate the optimized model.

-## **How to Run**

-1. Clone this repository.
-2. Follow the instructions in the `docs/` directory to set up the HLS environment.
-3. Run the provided scripts in the `src/` directory to apply the optimizations.

 ## **License**

 This project is licensed under the MIT License - see the `LICENSE` file for details.